-Some festival-goers really enter into the spirit of the Middle Ages, suspending their 21st century lives for a couple of days of living in a medieval tent outside the town’s magnificent ramparts.
+Some festival-goers enter into the spirit of the Middle Ages, suspending their 21st-century lives for a couple of days of living in a medieval tent outside the town’s magnificent ramparts.

-This could be as simple as little girls dressed up in their favourite Fairy Princess costume, or grown men looking slightly uncomfortable in itchy wool leggings and fancy hats.
+This could be as simple as little girls dressed in their favourite Fairy Princess costume or grown men looking slightly uncomfortable in itchy wool leggings and fancy hats.

-Some ladies go all out with elaborate brocaded dresses and saucy tavern wench ensembles.
+Some ladies go out with elaborate brocaded dresses and saucy tavern wench ensembles.